Invariant Distributions in Nonlinear Markov Chains with Aggregators: Theory, Computation, and Applications: Conclusions

 \section{Conclusions}

-This paper studies discrete-time nonlinear Markov chains with an aggregator and establishes conditions that imply the uniqueness of an invariant distribution for these chains.
-Unlike traditional approaches, our conditions do not rely on contraction properties of the chains, but rather on flexible monotonicity properties.
-We demonstrate, using simple examples, that the monotonicity conditions are necessary to prove the uniqueness of an invariant distribution.
-We applied our results to strategic queueing systems, non-linear equations, and the evolution of wealth distributions in heterogeneous-agents dynamic economies.
-We believe that our results can be applied to other models where the flexible monotonicity conditions we provide hold naturally.
+This paper studies discrete-time nonlinear Markov chains with an aggregator and establishes conditions that imply the uniqueness and existence of an invariant distribution for these chains.
+Unlike traditional approaches that rely on contraction properties of the chains, our conditions leverage monotonicity properties and the aggregator structure to establish uniqueness.
+We provide a computational method to compute the invariant distribution and apply our results to different settings including strategic queueing systems, inventory dynamics, nonlinear equations, and the evolution of wealth distributions in dynamic economies.
+We believe that our results can be applied to other models where the flexible monotonicity conditions we provide are naturally satisfied.

-There are remaining important open questions concerning nonlinear Markov chains with an aggregator.
-For example, to prove the existence of an invariant distribution we assumed that the state space is compact which does not hold for many applications of interest.
-Furthermore, we showed that even in a simple chain with two states, the chain does not converge to the unique invariant distribution.
-Developing alternative procedures or algorithms that guarantee convergence to the unique invariant distribution is essential for computational approaches that are employed in practical applications.
+Important open questions remain concerning nonlinear Markov chains.
+For instance, our examples show that even in a simple two-state chain, convergence to the invariant distribution is not guaranteed even when it is unique.
+Therefore, developing algorithms that ensure convergence to an invariant distribution in nonlinear Markov chains without an aggregator, i.e., settings beyond the scope of the bisection method introduced in Section~\ref{sec:compute}, remains an important direction for enabling practical computation in these models.